 Leidos cargo scanners elevated Inauguration Day security

-Federal law enforcement borrowed advanced cargo screening technology from the US southern border for the inauguration of President Joe Biden and Vice President Kamala Harris on Jan.
+Federal law enforcement borrowed advanced cargo screening technology from the U.S. southern border for the inauguration of President Joe Biden and Vice President Kamala Harris on Jan.
 20.

-Customer impact: U.S. Customs and Border Protection (CBP) and the Secret Service oversaw event security and relocated two VACIS® M6500 units and two VACIS® XPL mobile units from the US southern border.
+Customer impact: U.S. Customs and Border Protection (CBP) and the Secret Service oversaw event security and relocated two VACIS® M6500 units and two VACIS® XPL mobile units from the U.S. southern border.

 Since 2019, CBP has deployed 10 VACIS® XPL units at high-volume border checkpoints, where they’ve intercepted millions of dollars of illegal narcotics and thousands of illegal weapons concealed in passenger cars.

-From the source: “These are flexible, high-throughput mobile inspection systems that scan entire passenger cars, delivery vans, buses, and trucks towing full-size cargo containers,” said Colin Quint with the Leidos Ports and Borders Division.
+From the source: “These are flexible, high-throughput mobile inspection systems that scan entire passenger cars, delivery vans, buses and trucks towing full-size cargo containers,” said Colin Quint with the Leidos Ports and Borders Division.
 “They use low-dose x-rays, allowing inspectors to view the contents of these conveyances quickly without having to open them.”

-Zooming out: The Presidential Inauguration represented a peaceful transition of power in the US, something that was in question following the U.S. Capitol siege on Jan.
+Zooming out: The Presidential Inauguration represented a peaceful transition of power in the U.S., something that was in question following the U.S. Capitol siege on Jan.
 6 just two weeks prior.